All Episodes

 And I wanted to go back and ask you again about it.

-Destroyed Arthur Anderson and 85,000 jobs for nothing, sent four Maryland executives to prison on an indictment that criminalized an innocent business transaction and had the evidence that showed they were innocent for six years.
+He was Weissman's supervisor in the Department of Justice when Weissman was head of the Enron task force and committed all the atrocities against at least 100 people in Houston, destroyed Arthur Anderson and 85,000 jobs for nothing, sent four Mary Lynch executives to prison on an indictment that criminalized an innocent business transaction and hid the evidence that showed they were innocent for six years.

-He was he was responsible for all of that.
+He was responsible for all of that.

 And there are people that tell me they still have nightmares about the way he was treated.